semuconsulting/PyGPSClient/README.md

 ![Python version](https://img.shields.io/pypi/pyversions/PyGPSClient.svg?style=flat)

-In the following, `python` refers to the python 3 executable (this application will **not** run under python 2).
+In the following, `python` refers to the python3 executable.
 You may need to type `python3`, depending on your particular environment.

 ### Dependencies